-▲ WARNING - UNLOADING
+WARNING - UNLOADING

-Removing the magazine does not unload the pistol!
-To unload, first remove the magazine, then pull the slide to rear, eject the chambered cartridge, and visually inspect the chamber to be sure it is empty.
-The safety should always be in its "Safe" position when loading or unloading the pistol.
+So that the pistol can be used as a single loader, it will fire whether or not a magazine is in the firearm if a cartridge is chambered.
+Removing the magazine does not unload pistol!
+To unload, first remove magazine, then pull slide to rear, eject chambered cartridge, and visually inspect chamber to be sure it is empty.
 Always point the pistol in a safe direction when loading or unloading.